dipranjan/dsinterviewqns/contents/SQL/Joins.md

 TSQL JOIN Types, [Reference](https://stevestedman.com/2015/05/tsql-join-types-poster-version-4-1/)
 ```

-In case multiple joins each single join produces a **single derived table** that is then joined to the next table and so on.
+Remember that in case of multiple joins each single join produces a **single derived table** that is then joined to the next table and so on.

 ### Questions